techiediaries/techiediaries/_posts/2019/JS/2019-04-22-javascript-es6-array-find-array-findindex.md

 ## Wrap-up

-We've seen examples of using ES6 `Array.find()` and `Array.findIndex()` method which provides easy ways to search for an element in JavaScript arrays.
+We've seen examples of using ES6 `Array.find()` and `Array.findIndex()` methods which provide easy ways to search for an element in JavaScript arrays.